cmda-minor-web-1718/real-time-web-17-18/readme.md

+# Generate a playlist together.

 ![Generate a playlist together](https://media.giphy.com/media/1yTcAAlg6OGUJNNjlb/giphy.gif)

 [Here you can find my live application](https://assignment-1-cpohphmfhf.now.sh/)

-# Generate a playlist together.
+## where it started

 This is a start of an app that uses websockets that people can join and search songs and add them to the queue.